 Regular massage treatments help to reduce muscular tension and increase circulation.
 This, in turn, will reduce the pull and strain on tendons and ligaments around the most vulnerable parts of your body, such as the knees and ankles.
 In addition, increasing blood flow and circulation to the muscles sends more nutrients and oxygen to saturate the muscles that may be overworked.
 This allows for easier recovery from normal microdamage to the tissues following a run.

 Another incredible benefit of massage treatments for runners is during recovery time.
 Massage therapy can reduce muscle soreness, promote circulation to speed up recovery, and reduce overall stress (including reducing hormones such as cortisol).

 When should you schedule a sports massage?

-Runners always ask me, when should they get a massage to get the most out of these amazing benefits?
+Runners often ask when they should get a massage to get the most out of these amazing benefits.

 There are optimal times to schedule a massage, especially if you are training for a race or about to participate in a marathon.
-Getting the most out of your massage while ensuring you aren’t at a higher risk for injury can be hard to figure out alone, but that’s what I’m here for:
+Getting the most out of your massage while ensuring you aren’t at a higher risk for injury can be hard to figure out alone, but we can help: